Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

 Cancer can start any place in the body.
-Multiple myeloma is a type of cancer that starts in plasma cells, which are in the bone marrow — the soft, inner part of some bones.
-Normal plasma cells are a type of white blood cell that fight off infections by making antibodies that spot and attack germs.
+Multiple myeloma is a type of cancer that starts in plasma cells.

 When plasma cells grow out of control and become cancer cells, they can form a tumor, usually in a bone.
 If there is only one plasma cell tumor, it is called a solitary plasmacytoma.
 When there is more than one plasma cell tumor, it is called multiple myeloma.

+The doctor will ask you questions about your health and do a physical exam.
 If signs are pointing to multiple myeloma, more tests will be done.
-Here are some of the tests you may need:

 If you have multiple myeloma, the doctor will want to find out how advanced it is.
 This is called staging.

-The treatment plan that is best for you depends on the stage of your multiple myeloma, your age and overall health, and other factors.
+The best treatment plan for you will depend on your age and overall health, certain traits of the myeloma, and other factors.
 If the myeloma is found early and is not causing symptoms, you might not need to be treated right away.
 You might just be watched closely instead.
-If you do need treatment, it could include:

-Some of these drugs are taken as pills, while others are injected into a vein.
-Each of these drugs can have its own side effects, so ask your doctor about which drugs you will get and what to expect.
+Each drug can have its own side effects, so ask your cancer care team which drugs you will get and what to expect.

 A stem cell transplant (SCT) lets doctors use very high doses of chemo to kill the myeloma cells.
 The high doses of these drugs destroy the bone marrow, which keeps new blood cells from being made.
-Although the drugs destroy the bone marrow, stem cells given after the chemo can bring back the normal blood-making bone marrow stem cells.
-There are different kinds of SCT, each of which can have side effects.
-Ask your doctor which type you will have and what to expect.

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 This treatment may be used to treat areas of myeloma that have not responded to other treatments and are causing pain or other problems.